 An everRun system must have a minimum of one private network and one management network per PM.
+An everRun system also provides a network segmentation detection mechanism.
+For information, see "Network Segmentation Fault Detection and Remediation" on page 21.

 A-Link and Private Networks